xiaoyu2006/xiaoyu2006.github.io/_posts/2020-08-08-invent-wheels-with-autotools-c.markdown

 }
 ```

 Now the source code is done.
-Let's install Autotools!
+Let's setup Autotools!

 ## Autotools